Scraawl SocL Help Desk

 2. How can I search and filter my data?

-There are many ways to filter your data in Scraawl.
+There are many ways to filter your data in SocL.
 (1) You can use the Timeline sliders on the Basic Statistics dashboard to focus on posts during a particular time period.
 (2) You can select and exclude posts associated with elements from any of the “Top” lists in Basic Statistics.
-(3) After drilling down on a particular element in a “Top” list, you can use the View All button to see the posts associated with the selected element.
+(3) After drilling down on a particular element in a “Top” list or analytic, you can use the View All button to see the posts associated with the selected element and then choose to Keep Only Matching or Exclude posts.
 (4) You can use the geo-fencing feature on the Location Map to focus in on posts from a particular region – remember to select the relevant geo-type (geo-coded, geo-referenced, or geo-profiled).
-(5) You can search and filter the Raw Data.
+(5) You can search and filter the Raw Data using Boolean logic and search operators.

-3. Can I search and filter from my raw data?
+3. How can I search and filter from Raw Data?

-4. Do I lose all the data that was excluded from my report?
+4. Do I lose all the data that I excluded from my report?

 No, the data is not lost.
-To revert to the original dataset, select Undo All Edits from the Actions pulldown.
+To revert to the original dataset, select Undo All Edits from the Actions menu.

 5. What does bookmarking do?